Splitting a recording into separate tracks

 From Audacity Manual

-The following tutorial demonstrates one method for dividing a recording into separate songs for export in preparation for burning those tracks to an audio CD.
+The following tutorial demonstrates one method for dividing a recording into separate songs for export in preparation for burning those tracks to an audio CD or deploying to your portable music player.
 Others may recommend slightly different methods.
 It is worth going through this tutorial as it introduces the basic concepts of identifying and marking the boundaries between songs, and using labels to identify songs in support of the Export Multiple command.

 Step 1 - Remove unwanted audio from the recording

 - Set Snap To: Off in the Selection Toolbar